Shen0000/BMANI_PROJECT/README.md

 # BMANI_PROJECT
-This is Brendan Shen and Jayath Mani's 2021 summer project
+This is Brendan Shen and Jayanth Mani's 2021 summer project